ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 ### PostgreSQL/Korma
 We used the Korma library to interface with PostgreSQL and it was a pleasure to work with.
-Korma is a DSL that translates Clojure code into SQL statements -- it also does useful things like prevent SQL injection when inserting dynamic values in queries.
-It requires you to write more boilerplate than a more "magical" ORM would, but it provides more flexibility as a result.
+Korma is a DSL that translates Clojure code into SQL statements.
+It also does useful things like prevent SQL injection when inserting dynamic values into queries.
+Korma does require you to write more boilerplate than a more "magical" ORM would, but it provides more flexibility as a result.

-For instance, here's the entity definition and series query function from `emoji-api.db`:
+For instance, here's the entity definition and series query functions from `emoji-api.db`:

     (defdb db (postgres {...}))